Crigges/JAEncoder/README.md

 # JAEncoder
 Just Another Encoder is a license friendly h264 encoder and muxer for Windows.
-It is based on [openh264](https://github.com/cisco/openh264) provided by Cisco Systems which is based on BSD license and [libmp4v2](https://github.com/sergiomb2/libmp4v2) which is based on MPL.
+It is based on [openh264](https://github.com/cisco/openh264) provided by Cisco Systems which is based on BSD license and [libmp4v2](https://github.com/sergiomb2/libmp4v2) which is based on MPL license.
 JAEncoder has a super simple API and some build in performance tuning.

 ## How to use